-- You can teach as many snapshot positions as required. - The Snapshot position represents the coordinates (x, y, z) and orientation (Rx, Ry, Rz) of the Wrist Camera. - A single Snapshot position can be used to teach different objects.
+- You can teach as many snapshot positions as required. - The Snapshot position represents the coordinates (x, y, z) and orientation (Rx, Ry, Rz) of the Wrist Camera. - A single Shapshot position can be used to teach different objects. - After completing the teaching process (see Object Teaching section), it is linked to the Snapshot position; this locks the position.